-All enrolled Exhibitors will compete with If Exhibitor's dog is unable to their 4-H dog project.
+All and the letter of the control of the of Editor Joden Complete Co All enrolled Exhibitors will compete with If Exhibitor's dog is unable to their 4-H dog project.
 Please NOTE: ONLY perform with other handlers, enter this class if the HANDLER is willing the Exhibitor is required to to handle livestock.
-First and Second find another 4H ID'ed dog 1.1 Place advances to Round Robin.
+First and Second find another 4H ID'ed dog Place advances to Round Robin.
 An within the Douglas County Intermediate advanced Exhibitor to Round Robin can program.
-Round Robin choose to use their dog or any registered 4-H dog volunteered by a 4-H Exhibitor.
+Round Robin choose to use their dog or any registered 1 0 4-H dog volunteered by a 4-H Exhibitor.
 This class is for Exhibitors who are 11 - 13 years old.
 Open to exhibitor who is interested in competing in Round Robin.
 All enrolled Exhibitors will compete with If Exhibitor's dog is unable to their 4-H dog project.
-Please NOTE: ONLY perform with other handlers, enter this class if the HANDLER is willing the Exhibitor is required to to handle livestock.
-First and Second find another 4H ID'ed dog Place advances to Round Robin.
-An within the Douglas County Senior Round advanced Exhibitor to Round Robin can program.
+Please NOTE: ONLY perform with other handlers, enter this class if the HANDLER is willing the Exhibitor is required to · to handle livestock.
+First and Second find another 4H ID'ed dog Senior Round Place advances to Round Robin.
+An within the Douglas County advanced Exhibitor to Round Robin can program.
 Robin choose to use their dog or any registered 4-H dog volunteered by a 4-H Exhibitor.
 This class is for Exhibitors who are 14 - 18 years old.
 Open to exhibitor who is interested in competing in Round Robin.